sagemath/trac_to_gh/Issue 3882.md

 # Issue 3882: explain in the programming guide why spkg source patches should be applied by copying entire files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3882

 Original creator: jason